gordon-matt/DataMigrator/README.md

 ## Intro

 This was an interesting project I started some years ago.
 The idea is that you should be able to migrate from any database system to any database system... and it's extensible via plugins (developed with MEF).
+Development on this was cancelled due to no longer being needed at the time.
+I have now "dusted it off" so to speak and fixed many bugs that I found, improved the UI, added features, updated the target framework to .NET 7, and updated NuGet packages, etc. I have also tested the SQL Server, MySQL, PostgreSQL and delimited file migrations and it seems to be working quite well.

 There are currently plugins for the following systems:

-- SQL Server (Tested and working)
-- PostgreSQL (Tested and working)
-- MySQL/MariaDB (Tested and working)
+- [x] **SQL Server** (Working)
+- [x] **PostgreSQL** (Working)
+- [x] **MySQL/MariaDB** (Working)
+- [x] **CSV** (Working)
-- Access (Tested.
-Not working.
-Needs further development to support .NET 7)
+- [ ] **Access** (Needs further development to support .NET 7)
-- CSV (Tested and working)
-- SharePoint (Untested.
+- [ ] **SharePoint** (Untested.
 Developed this years ago.
 The APIs seem to have remained the same.
 Needs testing when I find time).

-*Note:* Development on this project was cancelled due to no longer being needed at the time.
-I have now "dusted it off" so to speak and fixed many bugs that I found, improved the UI, added features, updated the target framework to .NET 7, and updated NuGet packages, etc. I have also tested the SQL Server, MySQL and Postgres migrations and it seems to be working quite well.

 ## Screenshots